WiktorSusfal/football_tactics_viewer/README.md

 - Algorithm that will allow to track the ball location.
 - Algorithm that will allow to track the identity of players.
 - Solution to track current score and present it.
-- Solution to save and read data already calculated from json files to save time during future re-usage of it.
+- Solution to save and read data already calculated from json files - to save time during future re-usage of it.
-- Solution to implement custom changes in player positions (drawing on pitch view) and save it to disk for future re-usage.
+- Solution to implement custom changes in player positions (drawing on pitch view) and saving changes to the disk for future re-usage.